erickbennett/dot-files/README.md

 # dot-files

-setting files in one place
+all dev setting files in one place